Greg's FreeWare Projects Page

 http://www.weird.com/~woods/projects/fopen_as_user.c

-For a short period of time in the fall of 2003 Verisign, the registrar in charge of the .net and .com global top level domains had publised a wildcard A record as an attempt to hijack every non-existant domain for advertising purposes (though ostensibly they claimed it was only for assisting people searching for things without using a search engine).
+For a short period of time in the fall of 2003 Verisign, the registrar in charge of the .net and .com global top level domains had published a wildcard A record as an attempt to hijack every non-existent domain for advertising purposes (though ostensibly they claimed it was only for assisting people searching for things without using a search engine).
 The response from both ICANN and from the maintainers of BIND was swift and sure.
 However this has not stopped other gTLD operators from implementing similar stupid tricks (often far more poorly).
+Indeed many ISPs have jumped on this subversive marketing plan as well.

 I've integrated some patches for BIND-8 to provide the equivalent of an access control list (ACL) to block A records which point to the specified list of IP addresses.
 This isn't quite as generic as the BIND-9 fix, but it suffices.
 The patches are available here as part of a larger set of fixes and tweaks for BIND-8: